jmanero/nsq-client/README.md

    * TCP failure tolerance and reconnection
    * Proper transaction handling for REQ/REP Commands (`IDENTIFY`, `SUB`, `PUB`, `CLS`)
    * Error response handling
  * Separation of the `Connection` controller from `NSQClient`.
-An instance of `NSQClient` stores connection data for a single `nsqd` and provides methods to create/access a publisher connection and to create subscriber connections.
+An instance of `NSQClient` now stores connection data for a single `nsqd` endpoint and provides methods to create/access a dedicated publisher `Connection` and to create subscriber `Connection`s.
+ * `Subscriber` state-machine
+   * Wrap and manage the ready-state of subscriber `Connection`
+   * Handle re-subscription on re-connection of the underlying `Protocol`
+   * Handle clean un-subscription on close of the underlying `Connection`
  * Use [int64-native](https://npmjs.org/package/int64-native) to handle message timestamps

 #### Someday